International arbitration law and rules in China

 Awards concerning foreign-related disputes

 10.2.4 For foreign-related awards, either party may apply to the PRC People’s Court within six months from the date of receipt of the award.
-124 Ibid, art 59.
-The grounds for setting aside are set out in article 274 of the PRC Civil Procedure Law.
-125 Ibid, art 70.
+137 The grounds for setting aside are set out in article 291 of the PRC Civil Procedure Law.
+138

 10.2.6 The award may also be set aside if the PRC People’s Court determines that the execution of the award would be contrary to public policy.
-126 PRC Civil Procedure Law, art 274, which provides that a court may refuse to enforce an award if it is against public interest.
+139

-10.2.7 In an application to set aside a foreign-related award, the Intermediate People’s Court will only review whether the relevant procedural requirements have been fulfilled and will not re-examine the merits of the dispute.
+10.2.7 Under current law regime, in an application to set aside a foreign-related award, the Intermediate People’s Court will only review whether the relevant procedural requirements have been fulfilled and will not re-examine the merits of the dispute.

 11. RECOGNITION AND ENFORCEMENT OF AWARDS